rthorst/mint_condition/README.md

 * **See How the Front-End Works** [front_end/MintCondition.py](front_end/MintCondition.py)

 # How Mint Condition Works
 Mint Condition uses a machine learning model, specifically a Convolutional Neural Network (ResNet-18 trained from scratch), to predict the labels that experts assigned to training cards.
-In pilot experiments, this approach works much better than simply fine-tuning the top layer of a pretranied network, perhaps because low-level visual features such as scratches, printing defects, and rounded corners are very important for grading trading cards.
+In pilot experiments, this approach works much better than simply fine-tuning the top layer of a pretrained network, perhaps because low-level visual features such as scratches, printing defects, and rounded corners are very important for grading trading cards.

 ![](model_figure.png)